 Besides evacuating to a Lake County designated shelter, another way to ride out a storm is to stay with a friend or relative in a site-built home.
 In some cases, you may find it more comfortable with someone who knows your special needs, but keep in mind Lake County’s shelters can assist you with many of the essentials, in addition to safe lodging.

 Any Lake County resident who might need transportation assistance to a shelter during a hurricane is encouraged to complete a public shelter registry form.
-The registry program, administered by Lake County Emergency Management, helps quickly identify, and be on the alert for, residents who may not have reliable transportation to a public shelter when a storm hits.
+The registry program, administered by the Lake County Office of Emergency Management, helps quickly identify, and be on the alert for, residents who may not have reliable transportation to a public shelter when a storm hits.
 Please take a look at the Public Shelter Registry Brochure to learn more about this program.

 There are nine primary shelters in Lake County, and additional safe shelters are available if necessary.
 In most circumstances, the primary shelters open first.

 Special needs shelters are designed for residents who have registered with the county’s special-needs program.

 As of September 7, 2017, all Lake County shelters also accept pets with up-to-date rabies vaccinations.
 Pets brought to the shelters must be crated, and owners must bring the required paperwork, along with food and water for their pets.